hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 I used this guide: https://learn.sparkfun.com/tutorials/hookup-guide-for-the-sparkfun-redboard-artemis-nano

-Note: I am using Windows 10, so this Log will reference the relevant Windows 10 IDE links that I found useful

 It has a lot of useful info.

+Note: I am using Windows 10, so this Log will reference the relevant Windows 10 IDE links that I found useful.
+This project is technically a log, but I edit it occasionally so that it reads like a tutorial.
+This is because I try to make it easier to follow, to document the things that may have been missing or outdated in the original tutorials.
+It is always fun to be able to learn something difficult (to me) and to hopefully make it even easier to learn for others.

 Fortunately, I did not have to buy a USB to Serial cable- this board has a CH340E chip, which has built in USB to Serial IC (https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter)

 so I can use any USB-C to USB-A to my PC.